Blog » How Can Remote Patient Monitoring Benefit Your Patients and Your Bottom Line?

 The software also automatically tracks review times and assigns insurance billing codes for device setup, data transmission, and data review.
 This allows practices to easily generate the reports necessary for billing insurance carriers.

 Remote patient monitoring has evolved considerably in just a few years.
 The more that the software powering RPM can remove barriers, the more adoption will increase.
-The majority of the remote-monitoring devices being used now rely on bluetooth technology, but cellular devices are on the rise.
+The majority of the remote-monitoring devices being used now rely on Bluetooth technology, but cellular devices are on the rise.
 Cellular devices reduce the hurdles associated with the patient setup as they are instantly ready to use.
-As more cellular medical devices become available, more data can be tracked, and more practices will have a reason to adopt RPM.
-A recent survey found that 88 percent of providers have either invested in or are evaluating an investment in RPM technologies.
+As more cellular medical devices become available, more data can be tracked, and more practices will have a reason to adopt Remote Patient Monitoring.
+A recent survey found that 88 percent of providers have either invested in or are evaluating an investment in Remote Patient Monitoring technologies.

 The benefits of remote monitoring for both patients and providers are too great to be ignored.
 As the coronavirus has shown, remote patient monitoring can go a long way in reducing the strain on our medical facilities as well as protecting high-risk patients.
-As it becomes more common and more easily reimbursed, RPM solutions will increasingly be used to the benefit of all.
+As it becomes more common and more easily reimbursed, Remote Patient Monitoring solutions will increasingly be used to the benefit of all.

 Are you interested in learning more about HIPAA / Healthcare application development?
 Contact Technology Rivers today, and let’s discuss how we can help you in your next healthcare application development.